nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 Where the message sender knows which party or parties the message is intended for, a point to point event notification is often used.
 Here the sender directs the message to a known recipient or set of recipients.

 For example, the [Send federated consultation summary](senddocument_fedcon.html) use case of the [Send Document](senddocument.html) capability uses this pattern.
 The federated practice knows that the consultation summary is intended only for a single known recipient organisation - the registered practice of the patient.
-Therefore this pattern is used for this use case, and the MESH Endpoint Lookup Service is used as a broker to facilitate this message delivery pattern
+Therefore, this pattern is used for this use case, and the MESH Endpoint Lookup Service is used as a broker to facilitate this message delivery pattern

 #### 2. Publish/Subscribe event notification ####